1975–76 Paris Saint-Germain FC season

-The 1975–76 season was the 6th season of Paris Saint-Germain FC.
-PSG played most of their home league matches at the Parc des Princes, but also one at the Stade Yves-du-Manoir, with an average attendance of 17,249 spectators per match.
+The 1975–76 season was the 6th season in the history of Paris Saint-Germain FC.
+PSG played most of their home league matches at the Parc des Princes, while also hosting one match at the Stade Yves-du-Manoir, attracting an average of 17,249 spectators per match.
 The club's president was Daniel Hechter.
-The team's manager was Robert Vicot until August 1975.
-Just Fontaine took over in September 1975.
-Jean-Pierre Dogliani was the team captain.
-PSG finished 14th in Division 1 and reached the quarter-finals of the Coupe de France.
-François M'Pelé was the club's top scorer this season with 18 goals, 12 of them in the league.
-Mustapha Dahleb also scored 12 league goals.
+The team was managed by Robert Vicot until August 1975, with Just Fontaine taking over in September 1975.
+Jean-Pierre Dogliani served as captain.
+PSG finished 14th in Ligue 1 and reached the quarter-finals of the Coupe de France.
+François M'Pelé was the team's top scorer, netting 18 goals in all competitions, including 12 in the league, while Mustapha Dahleb also contributed 12 league goals.

+Players

+Squad

+Players who featured in at least one official match for the club.